coronalabs/corona-docs/markdown/native/index.markdown

 ## Self-Hosted Plugins

-CORONA_NATIVE_PRODUCT users who have purchased a [Priority Plus](https://marketplace.coronalabs.com/support/priority-plus-support) support plan can enable plugins hosted on <nobr>3rd-party</nobr> servers.
+CORONA_NATIVE_PRODUCT users can enable plugins hosted on third-party servers.
 Learn more in our [Self-Hosted Plugins][native.hostedPlugin] guide.